Our Parishes

 Chedgrave

-The village is quite compact (although there is also a large stretch of marshland near Haddiscoe which is technically part of Chedgrave church parish).
+Chedgrave is an ancient village on the banks of the River Chet.
+When the 2001 census was taken, Chedgrave had a population of 985 in 430 households.
+The village is quite compact, although there is also a large stretch of marshland near Haddiscoe which is technically part of Chedgrave church parish.
 On its outskirts, there are a number of small boatyards and a caravan site, which serve the Norfolk Broads holiday trade.
 There are also a number of small businesses, offering local employment opportunities.

 All Saints, Chedgrave is almost certainly Saxon in origin, according to an archeological survey carried out in 1986.
 The fine archways at the North and South doors are later Norman embellishments dating from about 1157 AD.
 The survey also revealed that the church was originally cruciform in shape.
-The east end extended some 3m beyond the present east window and there was a south tower or chapel.
+The east end extended some three metres beyond the present east window and there was a south tower or chapel.
 In the unusual thatched tower at the north east end of the church is a very old wall decoration, possibly dating to Norman times.
 The east window is unusual, having been glazed with glass from continental Europe, much of it having come from the abbey at Steinfeld in Germany.

 In 1993 a two-storey extension was built onto the west end of the church, giving a flexible and useful space, including kitchen and toilet.
 It was dedicated on the 18th June 1993.
 These church rooms are used by a number of church and community groups.